nifurtimox

 • porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system).

 Nifurtimox can harm an unborn baby if the mother or the father is using this medicine.
-Sexually active females and males should use effective birth control.

-• If you are female, you may need to have a negative pregnancy test before starting this treatment.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 6 months after your last dose.
+• If you are a woman, you may need a pregnancy test to make sure you are not pregnant.
+Use birth control while using this medicine and for at least 6 months after your last dose.

-• If you are male, use effective birth control if your sex partner is able to get pregnant.
+• If you are a man, use birth control if your sex partner is able to get pregnant.
 Keep using birth control for at least 3 months after your last dose.

-How should I use nifurtimox?
+How should I take nifurtimox?

 Each tablet should be swallowed whole or split in half.
 You may split a tablet by breaking it along scored line with your fingertip.
 Do not split a nifurtimox tablet using a tablet-cutting device.